hakeem-amsagguine/linux/Documentation/PCI/acpi-info.rst

 device's registers are.

 PCI host bridges are PNP0A03 or PNP0A08 devices.
 Their _CRS should describe all the address space they consume.
-This includes all the windows they forward down to the PCI bus, as well as registers of the host bridge itself that are not forwarded to PCI.
+This includes all the linux they forward down to the PCI bus, as well as registers of the host bridge itself that are not forwarded to PCI.
 The host bridge registers include things like secondary/subordinate bus registers that determine the bus